 In the 2004 disaster movie “The Day After Tomorrow,”, global warming accelerated the melting of polar ice, disrupting circulation in the North Atlantic Ocean and triggering violent changes in the weather.
 Could climate change shut down the Gulf Stream?

-Atlantic Meridional Overturning Circulation
+Atlantic Meridional Overturning Circulation Archives - State of the Planet

 For years, scientists have been warning of a so-called “hot spot” of accelerated sea-level rise along the northeastern U.S. coast.
 But accurately modeling this acceleration as well as variations in sea-level rise from one region to another has proven challenging.
 Now new research offers the first comprehensive model for understanding differences in sea level rise along North America’s East Coast.